 Since it has been established that those in the second and third trimesters should avoid long periods in supine, you may be wondering about the safety of supine exercises.
 While prenatal guidance from many international governing bodies recommends avoiding supine exercises after 16 weeks, research from Mottola et. al. (2019) points out that, “the recommendation for caution was primarily based on expert opinion rather than explicit scientific evidence (5).”

-Generally, being on your back for short periods of time should be fine — especially if you are on your back and moving (like a bridge) or performing a gentle stretch — but always let comfort be your guide.
+Generally, being on your back for short periods of time to perform an exercise or gentle stretch should be fine, but always let comfort be your guide.

 Modifications for Common Supine Exercises

-The good news is that it’s pretty easy to find an alternative to most traditional supine movements.
-For every movement on your back, think of the goal of that movement ) and see if you can determine a different movement to accomplish a similar goal.
+The good news is that it’s pretty easy to find an alternative to most traditional supine movements if you are uncomfortable being on your back.
+For every movement on your back, think of the goal of that movement, and see if you can determine a different movement to accomplish a similar goal.
 Here are a few suggestions for common supine moves.

 Bridges are an excellent exercise during pregnancy because stronger glutes help to alleviate low back and pelvic pain.
 As mentioned above, standard bridges do not require a modification because you are on your back and moving.
 However, if for any reason, you feel uncomfortable, you can also perform these with your shoulders elevated using a chair or couch.